lh3/lh3.github.com/_posts/2020-05-17-fast-high-level-programming-languages.md

 the development time for experienced programmers and save the running time of numerous python scripts by many folds.
 However, no languages are good enough in my opinion.
 I will see how Crystal turns out.
 It has potentials.

+**Update on 2020-05-19:** Added contributed Go implementations.
+More accurate timing for some fast implementations, measured by hyperfire.

 [julia]: https://en.wikipedia.org/wiki/Julia_(programming_language)
 [nim]: https://en.wikipedia.org/wiki/Nim_(programming_language)